-Voters grew disillusioned during the Wilson years, with many feeling the President and the Progressives went too far, the terrorist bombings further alienated people from the government, and that World War I did more to feed these ideals as citizens questioned the reasons and results of the conflict.
-In 1920, America elected Warren Harding with over 60% of the vote and Progressive Democratic candidates suffered for Wilson’s sins and the events from 1919.
+Voters grew disillusioned during the Wilson years, with many feeling the President and the Progressives went too far.
+The terrorist bombings further alienated people from the government.
+World War I did more to feed these ideals as citizens questioned the reasons and results of the conflict.
+In 1920, America elected Warren Harding with over 60% of the vote, and Progressive Democratic candidates suffered for Wilson’s sins and the events from 1919.

 President: Woodrow Wilson

 Vice President: Thomas R. Marshall

 After moving from its southern rural roots, jazz established Chicago, Illinois, as its capital.
 The city will become home to such jazz greats as trumpeter Louis Armstrong and pianist Jelly Roll Morton.

 One hundred eighty-five thousand four hundred forty people died in the third wave of the Flu Pandemic.

 Dial telephones were introduced by the American Telephone and Telegraph Company.
 The first rotary dial telephones in the Bell System were installed in Norfolk, Virginia.

 Albert Einstein’s theory of general relativity was confirmed when the Royal Astronomical Society saw the predicted effect during a solar eclipse.